flopau76/GENOM/README.md

 ./bin/get_data.py ~/PATH/TO/<your_taxa_file>.txt ~/PATH/TO/OUT_DIR
 ```

 In the output directory is created for each taxa a directory containing the fasta file.
-A report is also outputed describing the number of genomes successfully downloaded and those who failed, indicating which failed.
+A report is also outputed describing the number of genomes successfully downloaded and those who failed, indicating which failed due to unavailability or wrong name inputed.
+An example of input file is given in `./sample/taxa_list.txt`.

 ### 2. Run the python module
 To run the programm on the `./data` folder, directly launch the main module with the following command